ProductiveRage/CompilableTypeConverter/README.md

 ## Property setters instead of constructors - February 2012

 This project can now be used to translate back from DestType to SourceType by instantiating with a parameter-less constructor and then setting properties.
-The CompilableTypeConverterByPropertySettingFactory can be configured to return null to Get<TSource, TDest> requests unless _all_ properties can be set from the source type or it can return a converter that will set as many properties as possible (potentially zero).
+The CompilableTypeConverterByPropertySettingFactory can be configured to consider it a failure (and so raise an exception) unless _all_ properties can be set from the source type or it be configured to return a converter that will set as many properties as possible (potentially zero).

 There is an ExtendableCompilableTypeConverterFactoryHelpers method such that an example very similar to the previous one can be constructed: